 ** This Charlottesville Travel Guide was Updated: 4/22/19

 You guys, it is finally here: my ultimate guide to Charlottesville, VA!
-ICYMI, my boyfriend lives in Charlottesville, and I’ve been visiting quite frequently over the last year (and I ended up moving there too!)
-I fell in love with the city the first time I visited, and whenever there was an opportunity to visit, you better believe I hopped on a train and experienced this charming little town time and time again.
+I’ve been visiting quite frequently over the last few years, I fell in love with the city the first time I visited, and whenever there was an opportunity to visit, you better believe I hopped on a train and experienced this charming little town time and time again.
 I can wholeheartedly say that Charlottesville is one of the most beautiful places I’ve ever visited, and it makes me proud to be a Virginia native.

 The one thing I love most about Charlottesville is the people.
 Despite the events that occurred in August 2017, I can honestly say that the actual citizens of Charlottesville are incredibly progressive.
 I’ve only been treated with kindness and respect when I’ve visited, and I hope more people can get to know the real spirit of Charlottesville.